FileNation/FileNation/README.md

 # dCloud
 IPFS implementation with Angular 4.

-### It's not already connected to the back-end part.

 ## Contributors

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the thoughtbot